 occasionally result in a sharp fall in the afflicted person's quality of life.

-Techniques for Enhancing Elderly People's Mental
+Techniques for Enhancing Elderly People's Mental Health

 Seniors' mental health can be improved through a